How much do you spend shopping online every year?

 If you’re one of the many millions of Americans who spend an average around $1800 on online shopping, you could save that much, or more, using the tips and tricks you’re going to learn today.

-The Internet has made buying the stuff you want much quicker and much more convenient.
-But, while online shopping can definitely save you time, and it’s great to be able to purchase stuff in your PJs, it can also be pricey.
+But, while online shopping can definitely save you time, and it’s great to be able to purchase stuff in your PJs, it can also get pricey.

 Fortunately, there are many tried and tested things that you can do to save yourself some cash.